douglasnaphas/aws-github-oidc/README.md

 Save each role name, once deployed, to GitHub Actions variables as something like `PROD_ROLE` for the former and `DEV_ROLE` for the latter.

 ### (3) Use `configure-aws-credentials`
-GitHub Actions steps wanting to deploy to the prod, test, or other accounts deployed from the main branch will have to be preceded by a `configure-aws-credentials` step with `role-to-assume` set to `PROD_ROLE`.
-Those deploying to other branches should be preceded by a `configure-aws-credentials` step with `role-to-assume` set to `DEV_ROLE`.
+With `PROD_ROLE` and `DEV_ROLE` set as described above, GitHub Actions steps wanting to deploy to the prod, test, or other accounts deployed from the main branch will have to be preceded by a `configure-aws-credentials` step with `role-to-assume` set to `PROD_ROLE`.
+Those deploying from other branches should be preceded by a `configure-aws-credentials` step with `role-to-assume` set to `DEV_ROLE`.